HttpRafa/atomic-cloud/docs/usage/controller/Templates/index.md

 ### Key Components of a Template

 1. **Parameters**:
-   These are inputs that allow you to customize the deployment.
+   These are inputs that allow you to customize the group.
 For example, you might specify the server name, memory allocation, or game-specific settings like port numbers and world seeds.

 2. **Resources**:
    These define the actual components to be created.
 In a Minecraft server template, resources could include the server jar file, configuration files, mods, or plugins required to run the server.

 3. **Outputs**:
-   These are values returned after the deployment, such as resource IDs, connection URLs, or IP addresses that you might need to connect to your server.
+   These are values returned after the deployment is complete, such as resource IDs, connection URLs, or IP addresses that you might need to connect to your server.

 ### Example Template Structure